Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Introduction

-Obtaining the full entourage of image constraints is a challenge owing to limitations of high-quality and high-resolution observations.
-Any shortfall frustrates efforts to obtain the lens model that is a fundamental property of a galaxy cluster.
-It is natural to ask how image constraints affect the construction of a reliable lens model, by which it is meant that the source plane positions, redshifts, and/or magnification factors are accurately recovered.
 In one study, \cite{Ghosh2020} analyzed simulations of clusters and found that introducing additional image constraints generally increased the accuracy of the mass map.
 To quantify the systematics of image constraints, \citet{Johnson2016} analyzed the strong lensing model of a single simulation of a single cluster hundreds of times, differing only the amounts and types of lensing evidence.
 They found that a reliable lens model is obtained for lensing constraints consisting of $\geq$\,10 image multiplicities, of which $\geq$\,5 had measured spectroscopic redshifts.
 Failing to input any spectroscopic redshift information was found to provide a poor fit relative to the fiducial lens model.
 They further noted that supplying photometric redshifts improved lens model reliability, a result that is especially impactful when photometric estimation is the only practicable option.
 These considerations have motivated this study of multi-band imaging and of spectroscopy in the field of the massive lensing cluster PLCK~G165.7+67.0 (G165).

+G165 was discovered using data from the {\it Planck} survey \citep{PlanckCollaboration2018} and {\it Herschel Space Observatory} \citep{Pilbratt2010} in a census of cluster-scale structures by its rest-frame far-infrared colors and {\it not} by the Sunyaev-Z'eldovich (SZ) effect \citep{PlanckCollaboration2015,Canameras2015}.
+Interestingly, G165 yields only an upper limit on the mass from the {\it Planck} Compton-Y map, and is a low-luminosity X-ray source {despite its bimodal configuration} \cite[][hereafter F19]{Frye2019}.
+By contrast, Hubble Space Telescope ({\it HST}) imaging uncovers rich lensing evidence.
+Eleven image multiplicities consisting of 30 images are identified,